 Contact Tracing for Close Contacts

-The Centers for Disease Control and Prevention defines close contact as someone who has been exposed to an infected person while contagious (beginning two days before the illness symptoms were noticed or two days before a test sample was collected until the time the patient is isolated), for at least 15 minutes at a distance of less than six feet and without wearing a mask.
+The Centers for Disease Control and Prevention defines close contact as someone who has been exposed to an infected person while contagious (beginning two days before the illness symptoms were noticed or two days before a test sample was collected until the time the patient is isolated), for at least 15 minutes at a distance of less than six feet.
 Both the Alamance County Health Department and the university will work together to notify those who are considered close contacts.

 Being Exposed to an Infected Person